If you are considering dental implants, or have questions, you should contact us at our Vinton, VA office: (540) 790-6050 and schedule a consultation.

 Are There Non Invasive Options?

 If none of the options available will be a good fit for the patient, then there are a few noninvasive options.
 One such option, implant supported dentures, uses the existing teeth to anchor the appliance rather than dental implants.
 This can be problematic simply because the teeth used to support the artificial teeth will have additional stress placed on them because they are supporting the additional structure.
 It can make them erode much quicker than normal.
-Some patients still prefer dentures to dental implants to restore their missing teeth.
+Some patients still prefer dentures to dental implants to restore their missing or extracted teeth.
 While dentures are not permanent, they are a tried and true tooth replacement that requires less time as well as cost.